France and NATO : presentation [fr]

 - In terms of capabilities, France is one of the few Allies to have a combat-proven defence tool that covers the entire spectrum.
 The national capability priorities will help to maintain and modernize this defence tool, in line with the objectives agreed within NATO and the European Union.

 - Regarding operations, France contributes to the overall security of the Alliance and Europe through its operations in the Sahel and the Levant.
-It deployed 300 staff in Estonia under the enhanced forward presence (eFP) to contribute to the deterrence mission agreed at the Warsaw summit.
+It deploys 300 staff under the enhanced forward presence (eFP) to contribute to the deterrence mission agreed at the Warsaw summit.
 Through its operational commitments, France contributes to the political and military credibility of NATO.